devikachithrani/devika-website/public/data/lab/abdulaziza.md

 email: "alhussan@uvic.ca"
 ---

-Working on making a more realistic environment in the lab comapred to a tumor, by integrating stromal cells.
-This will allow for a complex enviroment to be better modeled in the lab.
+Working on making a more realistic environment in the lab compared to a tumor, by integrating stromal cells.
+This will allow for a complex environment to be better modelled in the lab.